HiPERCAM/hipercam/docs/reduction.rst

 might also want to create a more memorable name as a soft link to the output hcm file, depending upon the particular type of bias::

-  ln -s run0002.hcm bias-ff-slow.hcm
+  ln -s run0002.hcm bias1x1_ff_slow.hcm

-for example, for a full-frame bias in slow readout mode.
+for example, for a 1x1 binned, full-frame bias in slow readout mode.
 I like this approach because one can quickly see (e.g. 'ls -l') which run a given calibration frame came from.

 Once you have a bias frame, then it can be used by editing in its name in the calibration section of the reduce file.